Additional information

 Purpose: To improve ankle strength and stability

-Place an elastic around your ankle so that it pulls it sideways
+Place an elastic band around your ankle so that it pulls it sideways

 Keep your ankle straight as you raise and lower your heel